 SPECTRUM unit Notes LIDO elements path Rights begin date And Rights end date Recommended format is 'YYYY'.
 The two dates will be displayed with a '/' separator in EDM.
 For copyright the Rights end date may be used on its own.
-There is not an option for a lido:displayDate element. < lido:administrativeMetadata xml:lang="[code]">
+There is not an option for a < lido:displayDate> element. do:administrativeMetadata xml:lang="[code]">